-All Subscribers must protect their Private Key taking care to avoid disclosure to third parties.
-Issuing CAs must maintain a suitable Subscriber Agreement which highlights the obligations of the Subscriber with respect to Private Key protection.
-Private Keys must only be used as specified in the appropriate key usage and extended key usage fields as indicated in the corresponding Certificate.
-Where it is possible to make a back-up of a Private Key, Subscribers must use the same level of care and protection attributed to the live Private Key.
+Where it is possible to make a backup of a Private Key, Subscribers must use the same level of care and protection attributed to the live Private Key.
 At the end of the useful life of a Private Key, Subscribers must securely delete the Private Key and any fragments that it has been split into for the purposes of backup.

-In the case of GlobalSign's Digital Signing Service, and with the consent of the Subscriber, GlobalSign shall host, secure, and manage short-lived Certificates and their corresponding Private Keys.
+In the case of GlobalSign's digital signing service, and with the consent of the Subscriber, GlobalSign shall host, secure, and manage short-lived Certificates and corresponding Private Keys in a conformant HSM/QSCD.